Alfresco/docs-alfresco/transform-service/latest/install/index.md

 * Perl needs to be installed
 * ExifTool needs to then be installed globally

-Example from Transform Services Dockerfile:
+Example from Transform Service Dockerfile:

 ```bash
 ARG EXIFTOOL_VERSION=12.25